RConsortium/censusguide/package-discussion.md

 We identified 22 R packages on CRAN that deal with US Census data.
-Since the Guide is intended to be a brief introduction to the field, we felt that simply listing these packages in alphabetical order, along with a brief description, might not provide the best value to reader.
+Since the Guide is intended to be a brief introduction to the field, we felt that simply listing these packages in alphabetical order, along with a brief description, might not provide the best value to readers.
 In particular, we were concerned that it might overwhelm readers and not provide sufficient guidance.

 In the end we decided to:

 1. Include a list of the five most popular packages in the main text of the Guide.
 Sort this list by the number of downloads each package had in the last year.
-1. Include additional packages in this list which have important functionality that is not present in the five most popular packages.
+1. Include additional packages which have important functionality that is not present in the original list.
-1. Describe these packages using their CRAN descriptions.
-Allow the package authors to modify these descriptions.
+1. Default to describing these packages as CRAN does.
+Allow package authors to modify these descriptions.
 1. List all 22 packages in a separate page.

 ## Measuring Package Popularity

-In order to determine which packages in our list had the most downloads, we wrote this script:
+We used the following script to determine packages had the most downloads:
 ```
 library(cranlogs)
 library(tidyverse)